Skip to main content

 Phonics learning step 5: vowel digraphs

-Children are then introduced to vowel digraphs.
+In step 5 of phonics learning, children are introduced to vowel digraphs.
 A digraph is two vowels that together make one sound such as: /oa/, /oo/, /ee/, /ai/.
 They will move onto sounding out words such as deer, hair, boat, etc. and will be taught about split digraphs (or 'magic e').

 They will also start to read words combining vowel digraphs with consonant clusters, such as: train, groan and stool.